SelinaChen07/ecommerce/README.md

   has_many: shipping_addresses

+Pending:

+[Note]order.destroy, all order items deleted.
+Consider shipping addresses and payment.

+[Note] If two customer order the same product the same time and only 1 in stock, they will both see in stock during checkout.
+To avoid the situation, stock -1 when customer click on checkout.
+And customer is allowed 20mins to finish the checkout. current_order.destroy when close browser if shopping cart is empty? if shopping cart is not empty, save for 1 month?

 move current_order from ApplicationController and application_helper to session_helper

-Admin page useful link eg: uncategorized products unsubmitted orders, delete in batch if it is 3 months old?
+Admin page useful link eg: uncategorized products unsubmitted orders, delete in batch if it is 3 months old? paginate form
 _product_list_admin_view => _product_list (if admin stock: stock number else availability) product show.html if admin show category and stock